Persistence 101: Looking at the Scheduled Tasks

 schtasks /CREATE /SC DAILY /TN "Persistent Notepad" /TR "C:\Windows\System32\notepad.exe"

-In the above command we haven’t explicitly specified a starting time (ST) for the scheduled task.
+In the above command we haven’t explicitly set a starting time (ST) for the scheduled task.
 In this case, the starting time of this scheduled task will be the time it was created.

-We can specify a starting time - for example 3pm - with the following command:
+We can set a starting time - for example 3pm - with the following command:

 schtasks /CREATE /SC DAILY /ST 15:00 /TN "Persistent Notepad" /TR "C:\Windows\System32\notepad.exe"

-In case we want to set up a scheduled task for a user account on a remote host, we can specify the hostname and user credentials to achieve this goal.
+To set up a scheduled task for a user account on a remote host, we can set the hostname and user credentials.
 See the following command line arguments:

 schtasks /S <hostname> /U <username> /P <password> /CREATE /SC DAILY /TN “Persistent Notepad” /TR "C:\Windows\System32\notepad.exe"

-Once a scheduled task has been created, its XML configuration file is created in the following directory:
+Once a scheduled task has been created, its configuration file in the form of XML is created in the following directory:

 C:\Windows\System32\Tasks